-In Key Stage 2 at El Alsson we follow the National Curriculum for England and build upon the solid foundations laid in Key Stage 1.
+In Key Stage 2 at El Alsson we follow programmes that are aligned with and enhance the delivery of the National Curriculum for England; building upon the solid foundations laid in Key Stage 1.
 The curriculum provides the structure for pupils to partake in a wide range of activities and trips, educating them in a well-rounded manner and giving them a chance to develop lifelong interests and skills.

-At El Alsson, we follow the International Primary Curriculum (IPC), coupled with the core subjects from the UK National Curriculum.
+At El Alsson, we follow the International Primary Curriculum (IPC).
 The IPC is a comprehensive, exciting, thematic and cross curricular process of education.The IPC is flexible and can be adapted to children’s interests and level of understanding.
 At El Alsson, we integrate the IPC with other curriculum to ensure statutory requirements are met, in a creative and engaging way.
 Teaching through the IPC offers a simple but structured curriculum focused around subject, personal and international learning goals.

 Pupils have lessons with their class teacher in Mathematics, English, Science, History, Geography, ICT and PSHE.
-Pupils have lessons with their specialist teachers in Arabic, Religion, Social Studies, Music, PE, Art and French.
+Pupils have lessons with their specialist teachers in Arabic, Religion, Social Studies, Music, PE and Art.

 We adapt our curricula to meet the needs of our learners and to reflect our unique position in Egypt.
 Arabic, Religion and Social Studies are taught following the Egyptian Ministry of Education’s curriculum.